 I will note that we did ask our vet about this and he was somewhat reserved about recommending CBD oil due to the lack of regulation and long-term studies.

 The short answer is, probably not right now.
 We are extremely cautious about jumping into things of this nature with ourselves and with our pets.
 With respect to Cosmo particularly, I’m concerned that if the CBD oil works for him by relieving his pain, it may actually hurt him in the long run.
 Masking the pain could encourage him to run and play harder, which could lead to further injury.
 Instead, we are working with him to rest and participate in gentle exercise so that he has a chance to heal, at least in the short term.

 Is CBD Oil Right for You or Your Pet?

 Good question!
 As I stated at the beginning of this article, we are not medical professionals and offer no medical advice.
 What we do offer is information, and always encourage you to conduct your own research and work with your doctors to find what works best for you.

-For more on CBD Oil, check out episode 277!
+For more info, check out more about the health benefits of CBD episode 277!